ksmettela/Java-Spring-Employee-Assignment/README.md

 - Import the project into IDE as a Maven project.
 - Update the application.properties file with the appropriate database configuration, such as the database URL, username, password, and driver class name.
 - Run the project as a Spring Boot application in IDE or using the Maven `spring-boot:run` command.
-- The application will start and be accessible at the configured base URL (e.g., `http://localhost:8080`).

 ## Usage
 Once the employee database system is up and running, can use RESTful API endpoints to perform CRUD operations on the employee data.
 The following endpoints are available: